 The CSD Priority Lists, which incorporate utility rates for natural gas and electricity, are updated on an annual basis.
-CSD utilizes REM/Design auditing software for single-family dwellings, mobile homes, and multifamily buildings with 24 or fewer dwelling units, where each unit is independently heated and cooled, and has its on domestic hot water heater.
-The Targeted Retrofit Energy Analysis Tool (TREAT) will continue to be used for all multifamily buildings, however REM/Design may be used for those multifamily buildings of 25 or fewer units, as specified above.
-Large multifamily buildings where the TREAT energy audit is applicable are 100 percent energy audit-driven.
+CSD utilizes REM/Design auditing software for single-family dwellings, mobile homes, and multifamily buildings with 24 or fewer dwelling units, where each unit is independently heated and cooled, and has its own domestic hot water heater.
+The Targeted Retrofit Energy Analysis Tool (TREAT) will continue to be used for all multifamily buildings; however, REM/Design may be used for those multifamily buildings of 25 or fewer units when there are common heating appliances.
+All larger multifamily projects with common heating appliances will be submitted to DOE for approval prior to commencement of work.
+Large multifamily buildings where the TREAT energy audit is applicable are 100 percent energy audit driven.
 Audit protocols coincide with the release of the updated TRM.

-For detailed procedures on Energy Audit Requirements for Ancillary Items, Duct Sealing, Heating, Cooling, and Water Heating, Infiltration Reduction, Insulation, Incidental Repairs, and Windows and Doors, consult the TRM and specifically Attachment R: Technical Reference Manual, Section D, Energy Audit/Priority List Protocol.
+For detailed procedures on Energy Audit Requirements for Ancillary Items, Duct Sealing, Heating, Cooling, and Water Heating, Infiltration Reduction, Insulation, Incidental Repairs, and Windows and Doors, consult the TRM and specifically Attachment R: Technical Reference Manual, Appendix D, Energy Audit/Priority List Protocol.